petsc/petsc/doc/docs/manual/vec.rst

 Global Vectors with locations for ghost values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two minor drawbacks to the basic approach described above:
+There are two minor drawbacks to the basic approach described above for unstructured grids:

 -  the extra memory requirement for the local work vector, ``localin``, which duplicates the memory in ``globalin``, and